First thing in the morning, Mr. Ferrier Fox found that he was hungry.

 Besides that, while he was at the station, he reported the incident earlier that week with his wife and children, and Derringer Dog – one of the senior policemen there – shook his head, evidently not surprised.
 They brought Ferrier in for questioning the next day and were shocked to find out that he had actually converted to a vegetarian.

 “Hunting has gotten to be a bother,” Ferrier said.
 “Everybody gets too mad at you!
 I’m sick of it.
-Watermelons aren’t that bad, anyway.”
+Watermelon and such isn’t that bad, anyway.”

 So the matter with Mr. Fox and Mr. Rabbit and all his children was resolved peaceably, and Randy did grow to enjoy coming home and telling his children all about his daily patrol and all the wrangling up he did every day.